 Vertigo can be temporary or long-term.
 Persistent vertigo has been linked to mental health issues.
 A psychiatric problem may cause the dizziness, or vertigo may affect a person's ability to function in daily life, potentially leading to depression or anxiety.

 Vertigo is a sensation of spinning dizziness.
 It is not, as many people maintain, a fear of heights.

 It is often associated with looking down from a great height but can refer to any temporary or ongoing spells of dizziness caused by problems in the inner ear or brain.

 Many conditions can cause vertigo.

 Ear problems can lead to vertigo.

-A person with vertigo will have a sense that they, or their environment, are moving or spinning, even though there is no movement.
+A person with vertigo will have a sense that their head, or their surrounding environment, is moving or spinning.

 - balance problems and lightheadedness

 - a feeling of fullness in the ear